Shoes for plantar fasciitis

-Another important load time is when the forefoot hits the ground and the fascia has to go from being slack to being taut.
-Just like a crumple zone on a car, if this loading of the band can be spread out over a longer time, the ‘yank’ (peak force) applied by the loading is reduced.
-This translates to looking at the density of the shoe.
-In general a softer, more cushioned shoe is better than a hard shoe in slowing down the speed of the plantar fascia band.
+The second most critical time in each step is when the forefoot hits the ground.
+At this time, the fascia has to go from being slack to being taut.
+The ‘yank’ (peak force) applied by bearing weight is reduced if this loading of the band can be spread out over a longer time.
+To best manage this force, we need to consider the density of the shoe.
+In general a softer, more cushioned shoe is better than a hard shoe in slowing down the speed of the plantar fascia elongation.

 Shoes that are really soft – can in fact be too soft.
 To be good shoes for plantar fasciitis, the sole needs to deform, but with resistance.
 This allows the shoe to effectively slow the elongation of the plantar fascia band.
 People with sore heels very often come in to their appointment with a very soft memory foam style sole.
 These seem like a good choice in the shop but they are not ideal.